 The goal of these emails is to induce panic.
 And believe us, it works.
 When these bots start sending these spam emails, we get worried calls from clients.
 They’ll forward us an email from a spammer that says how utterly horrible the SEO is on their dental website.
 They want us to verify if any of these claims are true.
 We know that what doctors are really asking is: “Are you really doing your job?
 Are you costing me opportunities for new patients?”

 Fair question.
-After all, you didn’t go to school to do dental SEO.
+After all, you didn’t go to school to do SEO.
 Dental website search engine optimization can be absolutely baffling to an outsider.
-It’s hard to distinguish the good witches from the bad witches in the world of dental SEO.
+It’s hard to distinguish the good witches from the bad witches.

 Here are a few easy ways to tell if the next unsolicited poacher email you just got is spam: